SAP-archive/teched2020-DAT160/exercises/ex2/README.md

 }
 ```

-11. Now for the Purchase Order Items entity.
+11. Now for the Purchase Order Items entity, which also goes inside the `teched.PurchaseOrder` context along with the `Headers` entity.
 Here we use an Association back to the Header entity.
 This is a managed association.
 For to-one associations, CDS can automatically resolve and add requisite foreign key elements from the target’s primary keys and implicitly add respective join conditions.

 ```cds
     entity Items : cuid, teched.common.Amount, teched.common.Quantity {